 Article III, Section IV - Quality Assurance Reviews - 3.4.4 External Quality Assurance Review Reports - Second sentence was amended to correct, "IIA"; Last two sentences were amended to read, "The Assistant Quality Assurance Coordinator will make recommendation to the Quality Assurance Coordinator on whether the Board should accept or decline to accept the Internal Audit Department's Quality Assurance Report.
-After the Quality Assurance Coordinator reviews the Coordinator Checklist and resolves any concerns / disagreements, the Quality Assurance Coordinator shall make a recommendation to the Board to accept / decline to accept the Internal Audit Department's Quality Assurance Report.
+After the Quality Assurance Coordinator reviews the Coordinator shall make a recommendation to the Board to accept / decline to accept the Internal Audit Department's Quality Assurance Report.
+After the Board to accept / decline to accept the Internal Audit Coordinator shall make a recommendation to the Board to accept / decline to accept the Internal Audit Department's Quality Assurance Report.
+After the Board to accept / decline to accept the Internal Audit Department's Quality Assurance Report.
+After the Board to accept / decline to accept the Internal Audit Department's Quality Assurance Report.
 After the Board decides to accept or decline acceptance of the Report, the Quality Assurance Coordinator shall prepare, sign and issue SIAAB's Letter to Accept / Decline to Accept each Internal Audit Department's Quality Assurance Report."